faerber-lab/faerber-lab.github.io/_posts/2024-10-01-thesis-stock-market.md

 - Developing extensions and improvements of the system, using the latest findings in deep learning and natural language processing.

--Evaluating the system’s performance and making its predictions more interpretable, integrating methods from the field of explainable AI.
+- Evaluating the system’s performance and making its predictions more interpretable, integrating methods from the field of explainable AI.

 **What prerequisites do you need?**